smiller171/www.millergeek.xyz/app/resume.md

 ### Cloud Engineer at InfoZen
 #### April 2013 - August 2014
 - Worked extensively with AWS on NASA WestPrime contract
-- Managed Linux and Windows cloud servers with Ansible and shell scripts
 - Automated deployments using Ansible
 - Set up and managed locally hosted git solution